The-Taggart-Institute/creating-with-git/1_gitting-acquainted/1-3_git-core-loop.md

 ![Git status 4](/img/git-status-4.png)

-Hey hey, something got modified and Git noticed it.
-Let's stage that change one more time with `git add file1.txt`.

 Before we make our next commit, let's review the changes so far in detail. `git diff`, or `git diff <file>` will tell us exactly what's changed since the last commit.
 Try `git diff file1.txt`.

 ![Git diff](/img/git-diff-1.png)

 Git is telling us a new line has been added since the last commit.
 Which, yeah, it has.
 This is obviously a very simple change, but I find it handy to use `git diff` to check just what's changed before I make the commit.
 That helps shape the commit message.

+Let's stage that change one more time with `git add file1.txt`.

 Speaking of commit messages, let's try a slightly quicker method for this one.
 By passing the `-m` option and a message, we can avoid entering the text editor for the commit message.